Rae Spoon: First Spring Grass Fire and My Prairie Home

+Gender Failure

 In 2012, Spoon and Ivan Coyote collaborated on Gender Failure, a touring multimedia show in which both artists performed music and spoken word pieces about their failed attempts at fitting into the gender binary.
-A book based on the show was published by Arsenal Pulp in 2014.
+Spoon and Coyote wrote a book based on the show, published by Arsenal Pulp in 2014.
+Both thought it was important to share their stories in the same book, with Coyote explaining that this can erode the mistaken idea that there is one standard trans experience.
 Gender Failure was nominated for the ALA's Over the Rainbow Project List in 2015.

-Spoon has composed music for several films including the National Film Board film Deadman (2009) by Chelsea McMullan.
-Their score for the feature film The Valley Below.
-They were awarded Best Composer for their score for the documentary film QUINN (2023) by the Toronto Women Film Festival.
+Recent work

 Spoon began the music label Coax Records "out of a love for indie music and as an answer to under representation for many groups in the music industry."
 The album "Armour" was released on Coax in 2016.

 In 2017, Spoon published a manual in the How To series, entitled How to (Hide) Be(hind) Your Songs.

-bodiesofwater, recorded with respectful child, Laurie-Anne Torres and Terri Upton and released on September 7, 2018, was co-produced by Torres at the Noise Floor Recording Studio on Gabriola Island.
+bodiesofwater, recorded with respectful child, Laurie-Anne Torres and Terri Upton and released on September 7, 2018, was co-produced with Torres at the Noise Floor Recording Studio on Gabriola Island.